Meghakhatiwala/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-This project is about maintaining Paying Guest details.
-The end user can search for paying guest availability based on their requirements.
-The web admin can approve the paying guest owner and the details submitted.
-Only approved paying guest locations will be available for search to end users.

-This idea came up from my siter's daughter's search for PG during her college admission.
+This project is about maintaining Receipe website. u can login and sign up. add, edit your receipe. u can search receipe by cuisine (like indian, mexican etc). receipe can be uploded only after creating account. anybody can serch for receipes.

+As mother of two kids always thinking of different food varieties that my kids love and healthy too.
+This could help everyone especially other mothers too for search and share their recipes and that inspired me to come up with this idea.

 ### Features
-1. Add PG, edit, delete PG details
-2. PG listing owner wise
-3. PG listing near by PG search
-4. Booking PG/Check out
+1. Recipes can be uploaded only after creating an account
+2. User can add, edit or delete recipe details
+3. User can search recipes without login

 Web Admin features
-1. PG owner approved by owner
-2. Add, edit , delete users
-3. Area wise PG owner and Tenant listing
+1. Admin can approve, add and delete the recipe
+2. Only approved recipes will be available for search

 ### Technologies
 1. Java